lucuma13/dit-mate/README.md

 ### ⚠️ Disclaimer

 The `lifsaver` utility  deliberately circumvents standard macOS Disk Arbitration and LIFS (Live Image File System) protections to force-mount stalled volumes.
 The author assumes no liability for lost or corrupted data, or hardware failures of any kind.

-### 🧪 Feedback & Contributing

-If this tool fails to parse metadata from your specific camera files, or if you have ideas for improvement, please fork the repository and submit a pull request, or open an issue with a sample of the problematic metadata output.
-Help me make this tool more robust for the DIT community!